samiekamal/samiekamal.github.io/dog-vision.md

 ![](/images/dog-vision-images/custom_predictions.png)

 Our model was able to get all 3 images above correct it has never been seen before which is great.
 That concludes this project for now, maybe in the future I may try using another model from TensorFlow Hub, but as of now, I am happy with these results.

+## The Full Code

+You can check out all the code together on my [Multi-class Dog Breed Classification repository.](https://github.com/samikamal21/Multi-class-Dog-Breed-Classification)